 When studying for a study trip abroad, whether as an exchange student for a semester or two or when pursuing a complete Bachelor’s or Master’s degree, there is a need to go through a comprehensive ‘paperwork’ phase.
 The copy of the paperwork is one of those vital documents that one would have to take note of to ensure sure the material is correctly filled in.

-What Are Transcripts for Universities?
+What Are Transcripts for University?

-The Transcripts of Record is a form that one would need to send to their prospective host university from overseas as part of the application phase.
+The University Transcripts of Record is a form that one would need to send to their prospective host university from overseas as part of the application phase.
 If one is aware of an exchange programme, one would still require another official transcript of the documents at the conclusion of the research time, done at the institution where one took the classes.

 The Transcripts of Record (TOR) comprises essentially a compilation of the course units one has completed, the examinations they have passed and the credits they have earned.

-College records are the nearest thing a student has to a record forever.
+University transcripts are the nearest thing a student has to a record forever.
 They list the college background, like the degrees, the classes they’ve taken, and whether or not they’ve graduated.
 They can also list additional records, such as academic probation background, honour code breaches, or honours for the success of their education.

 What are transcripts?
 Transcripts can open up academic doors.
 They are crucial to converting grades from one institution to another and are the perfect way to test the previous academic results.
 But several students fail to get their transcripts and do not know how to guarantee that their former job follows them from one college to another.

+What do college transcripts include?
 One can normally see in the Transcript of Records:

 - The unit code of the course (basically the code the host university gives to a specific academic course)